J-1 Visa Cybersecurity Intern Jobs

 Does the J-1 Intern category have a home residency requirement for cybersecurity roles?

-Some J-1 participants are subject to a two-year home-country physical presence requirement before they can change to most other U.S. visa categories, including H-1B.
+Some J-1 participants are subject to a two-year home-country physical presence requirement before they can change to most other U.S. visa categories, including H-1B visa.
 Whether this applies depends on your funding source and whether your home country appears on the Exchange Visitor Skills List.
 Your designated sponsor will disclose your two-year requirement status on the DS-2019 before you apply.

 Can a cybersecurity internship transition into a full-time J-1 Trainee placement after graduation?